joshwadd/Advanced_Lane_Detection/README.md

 ###  Vehicle position

 The two fitted quadratic lines can also be used to calculate the vehicles position in the lane.
-Assuming that the camera (and thus vehicle centre) is located at the midpoint of the image width,  it is possible to ca
+Assuming that the camera (and thus vehicle centre) is located at the midpoint of the image width,  it is possible to calculate
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODcwMTE2Mjc4XX0=
+eyJoaXN0b3J5IjpbLTE4MDA0NTk5MF19
 -->